 This is the best time to start investing (lucky you!) because you’re then poised to gain when the markets recover.

 So am I, because I’m continuing to put money in every month.
-But I won’t do as well as you will because I started last year, during stock market highs.
+But I won’t do as well as you will because I started in 2021, during stock market highs.

 YOUR ROI on investing in my course